QuantumFluxAlgo/prism-apex-tool/README.md

 5) Sizing & Fanout Notes

-qty respects_utcsizing policies (e.g., half-size until buffer clears).
+qty respects sizing policies (e.g., half-size until buffer clears).

-For multiple accounts_utc either:
+For multiple accounts, either:

 Use qty per account, or

-Split a total across accounts_utcand round down per account.
+Split a total across accounts and round down per account.

-Keep identical prices across accounts_utcto preserve R:R.
+Keep identical prices across accounts to preserve R:R.

 6) EOD Suppression

-Tickets_utccreated within the configured EOD flat window are suppressed.
+Tickets created within the configured EOD flat window are suppressed.

-Suppressed tickets_utcshow accepted=false and include EOD_WINDOW in reasons.
+Suppressed tickets show accepted=false and include EOD_WINDOW in reasons.

 Dashboard displays an EOD countdown to flat window start.

-7) Endpoints_utc(read-only)
+7) Endpoints (read-only)

-GET /tickets_utcdate=YYYY-MM-DD[&strategy=STRATEGY] — JSONL aggregation for the day (optional strategy filter).
+GET /tickets?date=YYYY-MM-DD[&strategy=STRATEGY] — JSONL aggregation for the day (optional strategy filter).

-GET /export/tickets_utcdate=YYYY-MM-DD — CSV snapshot.
+GET /export/tickets?date=YYYY-MM-DD — CSV snapshot.

 Operational tip: If a ticket is accepted but you decide not to enter it, no API changes are needed—this is operator-assisted by design.